paomian97/MultiScale_CNN_4mCPred/README.md

 # MultiScale_CNN_4mCPred
 Abstract：
 1.This project provides three py files, Framework_model, Predict_model and Data_generate respectively.
 2.With the Framework_model.py file, the structure of the model can be seen and training examples are provided.
 3.The Predict_model.py file shows the runs of our final model on the test set and the predicted results.
 4.The Data_generate.py file shows how we process the source dataset and stores the pre-processed data in the data_processed folder.
-5.The folder dataset holds the most original dataset 6.The folder model_weights holds our model weights
+5.The folder dataset holds the most original dataset.
+6.The folder model_weights holds our model weights.

 # Requirements
 Python3
 Tensorflow>=2.0
 numpy==1.18.5

 # Guidance